La favorite: Act 3

 Alphonse is to honour Fernand for his role in the war.
 He asks Fernand what reward he would like and Fernand asks to marry the woman who has inspired him in his bravery.
 Alphonse asks who she is and Fernand points to Léonor.
 The King is astonished to learn that Fernand is his successful rival.
 In an abrupt change of mind, he orders Fernand and Léonor to marry within one hour.
-Léonor is left with mixed feelings of apprehension and delight ("O mio Fernando").
+Léonor is left with mixed feelings of apprehension and delight ("O mon Fernand").
 She decides that Fernand must be informed about her past and sends Inès to him.
 However, unknown to Léonor, Inès is arrested before she can see him.
 Fernand only learns the truth after the wedding ceremony.
 Considering himself dishonoured by the King he breaks his sword, leaves Léonor and entrusts himself to Balthazar.

 Act 4

 Balthazar's daughter, the Queen, has died of jealousy and grief, and her body has been sent to him at the Monastery of St James.
 Prayers are being said for her repose.
 Fernand is preparing to enter his new religious life.
 Léonor enters in a state of exhaustion and faints before the cross.
-At first Fernand rejects her, but eventually moved by her love and sincerity, he is willing to give himself to her again, but it is too late, Léonor collapses once more and dies in his arms.
+At first Fernand rejects her, but eventually moved by her love and sincerity, he is willing to give himself to her again, but it is too late.
+Léonor collapses once more and dies in his arms.

 Arrangements

-In 1840, Richard Wagner made arrangements of the work for piano, for flute, and for a violin duo; about the same time, Franz Liszt wrote an arrangement of the Act 4 cavatina Spirto gentil for piano.
+In 1840, Richard Wagner who was undertaking transcription work in Paris at the time, made various arrangements of the work.
+These include piano reductions and arrangements for string quartet; about the same time, Franz Liszt wrote an arrangement of the Act 4 cavatina Spirto gentil (Ange si pur) for piano.

 Antonio Pasculli composed a concerto on themes from the opera for oboe and piano/orchestra (c.
 1879).